Hansterdam/hankortekaas/README.md

 # hankortekaas.com

-This is the code for my personal website, [hankortekaas.com](https://hankortekaas.com).
+This is the code for my personal website.
 Which currently isn't online yet, but will be soon.
 It's very much a work in progress so you should see it expand over the coming weeks.